 - Interview in a US-based Tamil magazine Thendral about Avalokitam (November 2011)

 - Interview in Times of India (Mangalore Edition) about Konkanverter (August 2012)

 University of St Andrews, St Andrews, Scotland, UK

-Teaching modules at undergraduate and postgraduate level, managing lab sessions for undergraduates
+Teaching modules at undergraduate and postgraduate level.
+Supervising M Sc project.
+Managing lab sessions for undergraduates

 Associate (Software Engineer) Nov 2009 to Aug 2012